ASchoe311/LaunchMate/README.md

 The main settings page displays a table of all Launch Groups you've added.
 To create a new one, click "Add".

 This will open the Launch Group Editor window for a new Launch Group.
 In this window you can select the application the group will launch, set the delay timer for application launch, and select the conditions a game must meet to launch the application.

-[See "How to use the conditions section"](#how-to-use-the-conditions-section) for more information on conditions
+See ["How to use the conditions section"](#how-to-use-the-conditions-section) for more information on conditions.

+The Launch Group Editor window has a button at the bottom to preview matched games.
+This button can also be found for each Launch Group on the main settings window.

 ### How to use the conditions section